Fournoy/PuzzlesSQL/README.md

 ## Usage

 This package provides a modular approach to SQLi automation.
-Each function is designed to handle a specific task, and users can combine these functions in the `main.py` file to create a custom script that suits their needs.
-They are other main file with pre-made programm for specifique type of SQL injection.
+Each function is designed to handle a specific task, and users can combine these functions in a `main.py` (or something else) file to create a custom script that suits their needs.
+They are other main file with pre-made programm for specifique type of SQL injection !

 ### Steps to Use: